Share Construction in progress! on Facebook

 If you have concerns or questions please reach out to Kit Lammers at 720-763-3008

-• Construction Preparation
+Email Construction Preparation link

 In preparation for construction on the 25th Ave.
 Streetscape Project the contractor is staging equipment and materials at 2401 Sheridan Blvd. (where the old City Hall was previously located).
 This area is ideal as it provide close access to the project site while providing a designated area for equipment, vehicles, and stockpiles of material needed for construction.

-• 25th Ave.
-Streetscape Review
+Email 25th Ave.
+Streetscape Review link

 The City of Edgewater completed and approved a Traffic Calming and Mobility Plan in 2019.
 This plan identified the need to make changes to the 25th Ave. corridor, to better support pedestrians and bicycle users.
 Through this public outreach process of this plan, Edgewater Partners learned that the largest barrier to active transportation was high motorist speeds and a lack of safe pedestrian/ bike infrastructure.
 25th Avenue was identified as one of the priority traffic calming streets and a location for a demonstration project or pop-up “living preview” of potential treatments.
 Following the 2019 Traffic Calming and Mobility Plan the City of Edgewater received a 2019 Active People Active Places Grant to host a Pop-Up Traffic Calming Corridor to test some of what was recommended through the Traffic Calming and Mobility Plan.